seanhagen/workernator/docs/design.md

 if a job fails to stop, or is somehow left hanging when the manager is stopped the PID can be used to properly kill the process manually.

-#### Available Jobs
+#### Job Output

-Workernator ships with a number of built-in jobs; these are mostly to show off how to write jobs and register them.

-The jobs are:

-**Fibonacci**

-Takes one argument: the Fibonacci number to compute.
-So an argument of 1 would produce a result of 0, an argument of 2 would produce 1, etc.

-**Expression Evaluator**

-Takes minimum one argument, and potentially more.

-The first argument is the expression to evaluate -- this is a mathmatical formula that you wish to have computed.
-For example, you could send `1 + 2`, `4 / 2`, `2.3 * 1.2`, or `3 - 1`.
-Additionally, you can also include variables, such as `2x * 3 + y`.
-However, when you put variables into an expression to get evaluated, you must include the values of those variables in your request.

-**Wait Then Send**

-This takes two arguments:

- - `url_to_post`, which must be a valid HTTP URL reachable from workernator, and
- - `wait_seconds`, which is how long the worker will wait before sending a bare HTTP POST request to the URL in `url_to_post`

-#### Tailing & Concurrent Clients

-For all the other currently defined routes, the communication is a more traditional request & response.
-The 'tail' route is different, as it streams the output back to the client -- including previous output lines when the client first connects.

 The library will be responsible for managing the output of each job that is started.
 While a job is still "alive", the output will be stored in an in-memory buffer.
-Once the job has completed, the data in that in-memory buffer will get flushed to a file on disk.
+Once the job has stopped (regardless of whether it completed successfully, it was stopped, or it died due to an error), the data in that in-memory buffer will get flushed to a file on disk.
 The file will be encoded using a simple text format such as JSON or CSV.

-However, none of this is exposed outside of the library;
-the library will only expose a method something like this:
+However, none of this is exposed outside of the library; the library will only expose a method something like this:

 ```go
 ReadJobLog(ctx context.Context, id string, output chan OutputLine)